 For issues prior to 2007 please see the Newsletter Archives page.

 The Australasian Journal of Regional Studies is co-edited by two distinguished members of the Association.
+The editors are:

 The journal also has an international Editorial Board, including scholars of high repute in the fields within the scope of the journal.
 The members of the Editorial Board are:

-Andrew Beer; University of Adelaide; Adelaide, Australia
+Andrew Beer; University of South Australia; Adelaide, Australia

 John Madden, Victoria University, Melbourne, Australia